Statistical inference for multivariate extremes via a geometric approach

 Finally we consider analysis of the structure variable outlined in \citet{ColesTawn94}.
 They introduce the overtopping discharge rate $Q(v;\bm{X}_{HSP})$ for a sea wall of height $v$ as

 The value $X^\ast_H$ is introduced to approximate the actual off-shore wave height, since measurements are taken on-shore.
-The goal is to estimate the sea wall height $v_p$ (in meters) for which the value $Q(v_p;\bm{X}_{HSP})$ is expected to exceed $0.002 m^3 s^{-1} m ^{-1}$ with probability $p$.
+The goal is to estimate the sea wall height $v_p$ (in metres) for which the overtopping discharge rate is expected to exceed $0.002 m^3 s^{-1}$ \edit{per metre of sea wall} with probability $p$.
 That is, setting $V=Q^{-1}(0.002; \bm{X}_{HSP})$, we solve $\Pr(V>v_p) = p$ for $v_p$ using realizations of $V$ generated through simulation and reverse marginal transformation.
+Specifically, we generate new realizations of $\bm{X}_{HSP}$, and hence $V$, in the tail region of our model by simulating on exponential margins and inverting equation~\eqref{eq:marginaltf}.
+Outside of the tail region, we use the empirical distribution of $V$.
 As in \citet{Bortotetal01}, we fix $a_1=0.25$, $a_2=26$, and $l=4.3$.
-Figure~\ref{fig:wave-chi-plot} displays the obtained values $v_p$, with empirical quantiles and those calculated from fitting the GP distribution directly to the tail of $V$ (the so-called ``structure variable approach'') for comparison.
-For very small $p$, the return levels obtained from the geometric model are larger than those from the GP fit.
-They are comparable to those obtained in \citet{Bortotetal01}, but much lower than those in \citet{ColesTawn94}, whose model incorrectly assumes $H$ places mass on $\mathbb{B}_{\{HSP\}}$.
+The right panel of Figure~\ref{fig:wave-chi-plot} displays the obtained values $v_p$, with empirical quantiles and those calculated from fitting the generalized Pareto distribution directly to the tail of $V$ (the so-called ``structure variable approach'') for comparison.
+For very small $p$, the return levels obtained from the geometric model are larger than those from the generalized Pareto fit.
+They are comparable to those obtained in \citet{Bortotetal01}, but much lower than those in \citet{ColesTawn94}, whose model incorrectly assumes that the spectral measure places mass on $\mathbb{B}_{\{H,S,P\}}$.